dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 * Similarly, if an application is accessing the database while another application migrates it, this can cause severe issues.
 * The application must have elevated access to modify the database schema.
 It's generally good practice to limit the application's database permissions in production.
 * It's important to be able to roll back an applied migration in case of an issue.
 The other strategies provide this easily and out of the box.
-* The SQL commands are applied directly by the program, without giving the developer a change to inspect or modify them.
+* The SQL commands are applied directly by the program, without giving the developer a chance to inspect or modify them.
 This can be dangerous in a production environment.

 To apply migrations programmatically, call `context.Database.Migrate()`.
 For example, a typical ASP.NET application can do the following: